vinland-technology/compliance-utils/dependencies.md

 # DESCRIPTION
-   List dependencies recursively foe the given file.
-The files can be either a program (name of with path) or a library (name or with path) If the supplied file does not have path we do our best trying to find it using which or (internal function) findllib.
+   List dependencies recursively for a given file.
+The files can be either a program (named with or without path) or a library (nameed with or whothout with path).
+If the supplied file does not have path we do our best trying to find it using which or (internal function) findllib.

 # OPTIONS
 ## Library related options